KarenStonecypher/Python---Instacart-Analysis/README.md

  ## Tools

- The following Python libraries were used in this project:
+ The following Python libraries and other tools were used in this project:

+- Jupyter Notebook: for writing and executing Python code
 - Pandas: for data analization
 - Seaborn: for data visualization
 - Matplotlib: for data visualization